How to set up a company in Croatia? A quick guide.

 What do I need to know about taxes, costs and regulation?

 First and foremost, it should be emphasised that foreign citizens can be owners of companies in Croatia.
 The Croatian tax system has a similar structure to most European countries.
 The tax rates have generally been decreasing over the past years.
-Many government services are also available online.
+Many government services are also available online and the list of these services is expanding.

 You may find a shortlist of taxes and contributions listed below:

-• Income tax – either 20% or 30%, after the tax deduction of around 530 € p/m is applied.
-Some towns and municipalities charge additional surtax on income tax (up to max.
-18%).
+- Income tax – either 20% or 30%, after the tax deduction of around 600 € p/m is applied.
+Towns and municipalities decide on the level of income tax (within the prescribed limits).
 Income tax is also to be paid on dividends and profits paid out to shareholders.

-• Contributions for pensions and health insurance also have to be accounted for.
+- Contributions for pensions and health insurance also have to be accounted for.
 Their rates are 20% for pension funds, and 16.5% for mandatory health insurance.
 Businesses can get tax deductions for additional health insurance policies paid for their employees.
+They can also provide for their employees’ additional pension fund tax-free with an additional contribution from the state.

 For a calculation of potential earnings/expenses for your employees, you may use a calculator of gross or net salary.
 One of them is available here.